 Besides its own corporate responsibility, the Group is principally required to comply with the laws and regulations in relation to environmental protection, including the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the PRC, and the Prevention and Control of Atmospheric Pollution of the PRC.
 Given the Group's substantial experience in the industry and its established operation workflow which includes preliminary site visits by its staff to determine possible environmental compliance issues, the Group has been able to address such environmental compliance issues.
-The Group commenced the trading of oil and related products in the PRC in March 2021 and the civil and structural works in the PRC in April 2022 which have relatively short operation history and small environmental footprint.
+The Group commenced the trading of oil and related products in the PRC and the civil and structural works in the PRC which have relatively short operation history and small environmental footprint.
 The Group will continue to monitor the environmental impact of the PRC operations.

 To the best knowledge of the Directors, the Group was in compliance with applicable environmental laws and regulations in all material respects during the Financial Year.
-The Environmental, Social and Governance Report for the Financial Year containing all information required by the Listing Rules will be published on the respective websites of the Stock Exchange and the Company, respectively, in due course.